Easy Sourdough Bread Recipe

 Instructions

-• Add flour and mix with hands to a rough dough.
+- Add flour to water/starter bowl.
+Mix with hands to a rough dough.
 Cover with damp towel for one hour.
 After an hour, form dough roughly into a ball.
 Cover with damp towel overnight for 10-12 hours.
+Place in warmest part of the kitchen.Or if you start this in morning, refrigerate after 8 hours.

-• Cover with plastic or damp cloth.
+- Cover with plastic or damp cloth.
 Refrigerate for 6-24 hours.
 In this particular loaf, I refrigerated 24 hours as my plans for the bread had changed.
+Either way brings a great loaf of bread.

 Ready to Bake